Here are 7 Frugal Living Tips For Single Income Families

 Shop everything second hand.

 This is one of the frugal living tips I often implement!
 Second hand shopping is amazing for kids clothing, books, movies, furniture and even some electronics.
-Whether it’s buying kids clothing gently used or grabbing a refurbished laptop for half the cost, second hand can give you the things you want – even name brands – at a fraction of the cost.

 Make it yourself.

-Utilize online rewards programs.
+Use online reward programs.

 Downsize as much as possible.